 b) Details of any stream diversion methodologies, including location, type, and capacities designed in accordance with GD05;

-c) Supporting calculations and design drawings as necessary;
+i) Supporting calculations and design drawings as necessary;

-d) Monitoring and maintenance requirements; and
+ii) Monitoring and maintenance requirements; and

-e) Confirmation of fish protection measures at any pump inlets.
+iii) Confirmation of fish protection measures at any pump inlets.

+iv) identification of peak migratory and spawning periods for freshwater species present, during which stream works should be avoided.

 The SMP must be prepared by a suitably qualified and experienced person.

-Native Freshwater Fish Relocation Plan
+Native Freshwater Fish Relocation Plan (NFFRP)

-Should the streams contain flow upon the commencement of stream works, the consent holder must submit a Native Freshwater Fish Relocation Plan (NFFRP) to the Council for certification prior to any stream works commencing.
+Should the streams contain flow upon the commencement of stream works, the Consent Holder must submit a Native Freshwater Fish Relocation Plan (NFFRP) to the Council for certification prior to any stream works commencing.